How to Mask Outdoor Decks

 Trex decks are an awesome alternative to wood panelled porches and decks, they are made up of 95% recycled plastic and give off the same aesthetic as a nice stained wood.
 Trex decks are especially important to mask properly when painting the exterior of your home.
 If you were to get paint splatters on your Trex deck, there is no fall back plan of sanding and staining that you would have with natural wood.
 All in all the outlook of removing paint splatters from your deck, isn’t too bright.
 You will either be painting your beautiful deck or sanding and staining it (if you have a wood deck)- two extremely time consuming processes!
 But who would want to go through that process when you could just properly mask your deck instead!

 Masking decks is a lot like masking an interior room.
-You dont want to take any chances with your valuables or other items that you aren’t intending to paint.
+You don t want to take any chances with your valuables or other items that you aren’t intending to paint.
 This is why Peak Pro always recommends that you mask off the entire deck including railings and any deck furniture.
 More or less precautions should be taken depending on your method of painting.
 If you chose a painting style that is fast, efficient and has lots of splatter, read below on how to mask your deck when spraying the exterior of your home.

 How to mask your deck when spraying the exterior of your home